𝐖𝐡𝐲 𝐐𝐮𝐫𝐚𝐧 𝐮𝐬𝐞𝐬 𝐦𝐚𝐬𝐜𝐮𝐥𝐢𝐧𝐞 𝐩𝐫𝐨𝐧𝐨𝐮𝐧𝐬 (𝐇𝐞/𝐇𝐢𝐦/𝐇𝐢𝐬) 𝐟𝐨𝐫 𝐀𝐥𝐥𝐚𝐡?

 In Arabic Sun is feminine and Moon is masculine, surely they have no gender but that’s what their etymological form makes of them.

 Even in English states and ships are referred to with feminine pronouns.
 This fact does not assign them a de facto gender as in humans and animals.

 Arabic has no neutral gender:

 An important point we need to keep in my mind is that Arabic has no neutral gender so there is nothing like ‘it’ in Arabic.
 Everything is referred to using either masculine or feminine pronouns.

-‘Allah’ (الله) cannot be feminine according to rules of Arabic:
+‘Allah’ (الله) cannot be feminine according to the rules of Arabic:

 1- A word is feminine in Arabic if it is so by nature like أم i.e. umm but obviously Allah is not feminine by nature.

-2- A word is feminine if it ends with the third of the Arabic alphabets i.e. taa like مروحة (fan).
+2- A word is feminine if it ends with the third of the Arabic alphabet i.e. taa like مروحة (fan).
 This is not the case with the word الله (Allah).

 3- A word is feminine if it ends with آ i.e. Alif Mamduda and indeed this also is not the case with the word الله (Allah).

-These points clarify that the make up of the word Allah does not allow to refer to it with feminine pronouns.
+These points clarify that the makeup of the word Allah does not allow us to refer to it with feminine pronouns.